We build the software that prices sports markets.

 If any of these concerns disqualifies BettorToken for your mandate, that is the right answer for you and we want to know early.
 The fastest path to a fit is candor on both sides.

-Independent counsel.
-Active attestation engagement.
+Independent counsel of record.
 Real third parties.

 Every claim above sits on someone else's signature.
 Here's who's behind them.